gvSIGAssociation/gvnix/readme.md

 To be able to test gvNIX quickly without deploy all components you should following the next steps:

 * Add _$ROO_HOME_ variable to your $PATH
-* Compile gvNIX project using 'mvn clean install'
+* Compile gvNIX project using 'mvn clean install' on your project folder
 * Execute ./gvnix-dev

 Developing within STS